apache/airflow/docs/apache-airflow-providers-delta-sharing/operators.rst

 Downloading data from Delta Sharing table to a local disk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An example usage of the DeltaSharingDownloadToLocalOperator to download data from a  Delta Sharing table is as follows:
+An example usage of the DeltaSharingLocalDownloadOperator to download data from a  Delta Sharing table is as follows:

 .. exampleinclude:: /../../airflow/providers/delta_sharing/example_dags/example_delta_sharing.py
     :language: python